magnigenie-labs/restropress/readme.txt

 * Allows you to add multiple add-on options for your food.
 * Custom user login, register and dashboard.
 * Receive payments using paypal and option to add new payment gateway.
-* Developer frieldly with sufficient hooks.
+* Developer friendly with sufficient hooks.
 * And much more coming soon...

 If you have any suggestions for a new plugin, feel free to email us at info@magnigenie.com